(818) 788-HOPE (4673)

 We all remember falling in love.
 We all remember those wonderful feelings we experienced when we fell in love.
 And if we experience love again, later in life, we become reacquainted with feeling alive and exuberant, like the teenagers we once were.

-Falling in love is especially shocking when it happens after the loss of a loved spouse and no one is more shocked than your adult children.
+But falling in love can also be shocking when it happens after the loss of a beloved spouse and no one is more shocked than your adult children.

 Unfortunately, the thoughts and feelings experienced by adult children when romance is in the air are often very different and at odds with those feelings experienced by a surviving parent.